-To create an objective, click on the ‘New objective’ button from the homepage, or any of the Objectives feature pages.
+To create an objective, click on the ‘New Objective’ button from the Performance Dashboard, or any of the Objectives feature pages.

-Step 1: Align to a higher level objective (optional)
+Step 1: Align to a higher-level parent objective (optional)

 Find the objective you or your team can contribute to.
-If you’re creating a personal objective, you can skip this step.
+If you’re creating a personal objective that doesn't need a parent objective or otherwise aren't sure about alignment, you can skip this step.

 Step 2: Set an objective name